centurion-project/module-highlight/README.en.markdown

 The default crawlers reads from its parameters which tables it has to crawl and which fields for each of these tables. pretty straightforward.
 Have a look at the module.ini file to see how the default one is configured.

+### Custom field mappers

+As said before, field mappers are little utility objects whose role is to format any single content into a unified structure of data.